 Some children might pay particular attention to 'sometimes' foods included in another child's lunchbox.
-If this happens, you could redirect the focus by asking the child if they ever eat the food/s at home, or whether they enjoy eating it too.
-With younger children, you could try talking about other qualities the food has (smooth, crunchy, brown...).
+If this happens, you could redirect the focus by asking the child if they ever eat the food/s at home, or whether they enjoy eating it too and what other qualities the food has (smooth, crunchy, brown...).